Kong/docs.konghq.com/app/_src/gateway/kong-plugins/queue/index.md

 ### Retry logic

-If a batch queue fails to process, the queue library can automatically retry to process it if the failure is temporary (for example, there are network problems or upstream unavailability).
+If a queue fails to process, the queue library can automatically retry to process it if the failure is temporary (for example, there are network problems or upstream unavailability).
 Before retrying, the library waits for the amount of time specified by the `initial_retry_delay` parameter.
 This wait time is doubled every time the retry fails, until it reaches the maximum wait time specified by the `max_retry_time` parameter.

 ## More information

-[Batch Queuing Reference](/gateway/{{page.kong_version}}/kong-plugins/batch-queue/reference/) - Learn more about the batch queuing parameters you can configure.
+[Plugin Queuing Reference](/gateway/{{page.kong_version}}/kong-plugins/queue/reference/) - Learn more about the plugin queuing parameters you can configure.